Ques 1: Describe the basis on which archaeologists identified the centers of craft production in the Harappan culture.

 Ans: Siddhartha (Buddha) one day persuaded, his charioteer to take him to the city.
 His first journey to the city acquainted him with the traumatic world outside.
 He was deeply anguished.
-When he saw an old man; a sick man and corpse, he realized that decay and destruction of die human body was inevitable.
-He also saw a homeless mendicant, who, it seemed to him, had come to terms with old age, disease and death and found peace.
+When he saw an old man; a sick man and corpse, he realized that decay and destruction of dead human body were inevitable.
+He also saw a homeless mendicant, who, it seemed to him, had come to terms with old age, disease, and death and found peace.
 So he decided that he too would adopt the same path, after which he left his place and set out in search of his own truth.
-Under the a tree in Bodh Gaya, he enlightened with knowledge and gave his teachings to disciples and his teachings became very popular because many people were dissatisfied with the existing religious practices and were confused by the rapid social changes.
-The importance to conduce the values, rather than just claims of superiority on bases of birth.
+Under the tree in Bodh Gaya, he enlightened with knowledge and gave his teachings to disciples and his teachings became very popular because many people were dissatisfied with the existing religious practices and were confused by the rapid social changes.
+The importance to conduce the values, rather than just claims of superiority on basis of birth.

 1. The world is transient (anicca) and changing constantly.

 2. There is nothing permanent or eternal.

 3. In the transient world, sorrow is intrinsic to human existence.
 It is by following the path of moderation between severe penance and self-indulgence that human beings can rise above these wordly troubles.

 4. Buddha emphasized individual agency and righteous action as the means to escape from the cycle of rebirth and attain self-realisation.

 5. We are the same as plants, as trees, as other people, and as the rain that falls.
 We consist of that which is around us.
 If we destroy something around us, we destroy ourselves.
 If we cheat another, we cheat ourselves.
 Under this light of knowledge, Buddha and his followers never killed any animal.